 The fund is suitable for investors with at least a medium-term horizon of 7 years and aims for satisfactory long-term growth in value.
 The fund invests in a balanced manner both in growth investments (Cyprus and international stocks and property) and in defensive investments (bonds and cash).
-The fund has a low to medium risk profile.
+The fund invests globally, including Cyprus, and has a low to medium risk profile.
 There are no performance guarantees attached to this fund.

 The fund is suitable for investors with a long-term horizon of over 10 years and aims for long-term capital appreciation by holding mostly local and international stocks and to a lesser extent defensive investments (bonds and cash).
-The fund has a high risk profile.
+The fund invests globally, including Cyprus, and has a high risk profile.
 There are no performance guarantees attached to this fund.

 The fund is suitable for investors with a long-term horizon of over 10 years.
 The fund emphasis is mostly on long term capital appreciation than capital preservation even though it invests in both growth investments (stocks and property) and defensive investments (bonds and cash).
-There are no performance guarantees attaching to this fund.
 The fund has a medium to high risk profile.
 The fund is not accompanied by any guaranteed returns.